Dubuque

 Distance

-" 'Al presented on the occultation of Mars by the Moon and then we went outside and observed this event through his 10 telescope.' "
+" For the dedicated Dubuque observer, this spot offers a superior escape from light pollution.
+'Al presented on the occultation of Mars by the Moon and then we went outside and observed this event through his 10 telescope.' "

 Moline, IL 61265